sourcegraph/about/docs/terms-dotcom.md

 2. your violation of any term of the Agreement, including without limitation, your breach of any of the representations and warranties above;
 3. your violation of any third-party right, including without limitation any right of privacy, publicity rights or intellectual property rights;
 4. your violation of any law, rule or regulation of the United States or any other country;
-5. any claim or damages that arise as a result of your use of the Public Code Data or any Content submitted via your account (including UGC); or
+5. any claim or damages that arise as a result of your use of the Code Data or any Content submitted via your account (including UGC); or
 6. any other party's access and use of the Services with your unique username, password or other appropriate security code.
 We will have the right to control the defense, settlement, adjustment or compromise of any such claims, actions or proceedings by using counsel selected by us.
 We will use reasonable efforts to notify you of any such claims, actions, or proceedings upon becoming aware of the same.

 <span style="color:#b200f8;">